triradial/Freon4dsl/docs/CRC-Plan.md

 Maintained in project GitHub repo at: [docs/CRC-Plan.md](./CRC-Plan.md)

 ## TBD
 - [ ] I believe we discussed with Jos in the past that Freon would auto create the single concept when you hit the '+ concept'.
 It doesn't work.
-The the only choice for '+ SystemAccesses' is a SystemAccess concept.
-I see the drop down when I click it rather than it just being created.
-I added a discussion on it to Freon.
-Is this something we'll fix ourselves?
+Turns out it works with a return but not if you click on it.
+Should work with just click.
+Jos will look into fixing it.
+- [ ] js-vis chart:
+  - [ ] If the size of the js-vis chart it too big it overflows into the legend area.
+Can this be fixed?
+  - [ ] Needed to make a lot of CSS changes to get stacking of boxes on study chart.
+Need to discuss how we handle overlaps, e.g., windows frequently overlap.
 - [ ] Copy and paste of language concepts only works on list elements.
 So you can't copy a schedule or checklist separately.
 Do we want to do something to support this vs. just copying the event?
 Need to discuss with Jos whether concepts should be selectable and then can be copied like in MPS.